rainbowdashlabs/sql-java/docs/03/data_consistency/checks.md

 (foreign_keys.md) or in our [primary key](primary_keys.md). `NOT NULL` is an inline check as well.
 But there is actually more!
 We can also add manual checks ourselves.

-Time to enhance our money table even more, by adding a check which ensures that money is always equal or greater as 0, which will ensure that we never have a negative amount of money.
+Time to enhance our money table even more, by adding a check which ensures that money is always equal or greater than 0, which will ensure that we never have a negative amount of money.

 ```sql